shackett/yeast_metabolism/README.md

 **Yeast_genome_scale**

 * FBA_run_full_reco.R: Integrate experimental data and in silico reconstruction
   * Experimental Data:
     1. Maximum nutrient uptake rates: Boer_nutrients
     2. Currently using an invariant composition: comp_yeat.tsv
 * FBA_lib.R: functions which provide more information about a reaction or metabolite and other misc.
+* cytoGrapher.R: This program has two somewhat disparte tasks:
+  1. Given previously positioned metabolite and reaction nodes, add on additional nodes to generate two positioning files: a node for each metabolite (some of these are split according to met_split.txt) and two nodes for each reaction, one linking substrates and one linking products.
+In addition, some metabolite species can be classified as cofactors using the cofactorexception.txt file, so these nodes will be displayed primarily when they are being anabolized rather than when they are interconverted.
+  2. Using positioning files and flux information: draw a metabolic network in cytoscape and color reactions according to the flux carried.
+* metSty: Stores the positional information of metabolites nodes.
+* rxnSty: Stores the positional information of reaction nodes.

 ---